Afuega'l pitu

 The name literally translates as "strangle the chicken" in the Asturian language and legend is that when the chicken ("pitu" in Asturian) is dead the cheese is ready.
-It is considered to be one of the oldest Spanish cheeses.
-Production is centered in the municipalities of Grado, Las Regueras, Morcín, Pravia, Riosa, Salas, and Yernes y Tameza with the municipality of Grado having the largest production and being the headquarters of the council of Denomination of Origin.
+Production is centered in the municipalities of Grau, Les Regueres, Morcín, Pravia, Riosa, Salas, and Yernes y Tameza, the first having the largest production and being the headquarters of the council of Denomination of Origin.

 The cheese is produced all year long although principally in spring and winter due to the elevated fat content in milk in the spring and winter months.
 Since 2008 it has enjoyed the recognition of the European Union as a Protected Designation of Origin (PDO).